 Shopify is a fully hosted, intuitive drag and drop platform.
 You don't need to install, update or manage any software nor worry about security, performance, backups, and compatibility issues.
 One downside of this is that it limits your freedom to optimize your website.
 You can only use the design and development tools provided by Shopify or add-ons available in their marketplace.

 WooCommerce is not a hosted platform like Shopify.
 You will need to manually install the eCommerce plugin on your WordPress site, manage updates, keep backups, and ensure your website is secure.
 You have to sign up for a merchant account or similar services like Stripe or PayPal.
 However, when it comes to making changes to your website, it is super flexible.
 You have complete control of the whole platform with tons of premium themes and third-party plugins to add any features to your website.

-Another factor you need to consider is each platform's pricing that might cost your budget month by month.
+Another factor you need to consider is Shopify vs WooCommerce pricing.
+Each platform's pricing that might cost your budget month by month.
 Let's see who could fit you most between WooCommerce vs Shopify.

 Shopify is all about delivering you a single, out-of-the-box solution with just a few pricing packages.
 Every built-in feature you need is included from the get-go so that you can use your new store right away.
-It has a range of packages offering different advanced features upfront – Lite ($9 per month,) Basic Shopify ($29 per month,) Shopify ($79 per month) and Advanced Shopify ($299 per month).
+It has a range of packages offering different advanced features upfront – Starter ($5 per month,) Basic Shopify ($25 per month,) Shopify ($65 per month) and Advanced Shopify ($399 per month).

 WooCommerce is a free open-source plugin.
 But like building a WordPress website, you have to consider the additional costs of making an online store.
 Things like hosting, the cost of a theme, a domain name, any other extensions and an SSL certificate all add up to about $29 / month.